 Students interested in studying animal psychology may enroll in a bachelor's degree program in animal behavior and cognition.
 A small number...

-School psychologists help students at various levels of education solve social, educational development, personal and other problems.
-These...
+School psychologists help students at various levels of education solve social, educational developmental, personal and other problems....

 - Can You Be a Network Administrator Without a Bachelor's Degree?